top of page

 2018 age 74: I took the stand that I am the “Newton of the New Ethics.”
 My life mission (for others) is to bring the new ethics (a partnership among Now, Next, Oneself, and Others) to humanity.
 I launched AskDwightHow as one important expression of this mission.

 2018 age 74: With such high energy due to my great diet, supplements, and exercise program, I often had trouble getting to sleep at night.
 But then I found a way to almost always fall asleep quickly.
-Every night, just before bed and with only dim lights, at around 8:30 pm, I take 500 mg l-theanine and 5g of melatonin.
-Then I soak my full body for eight minutes in a hot epsom salts bath (about 150 grams of epsom salt each time).
-Getting into bed immediately afterwards, I’m able to fall asleep quickly.
+Every night, just before bed and with only dim lights, at around 8:30 pm, I take 500 mg of l-theanine and 5g of melatonin.
+Then I soak my full body for eight minutes in a hot Epsom salt bath (about 150 grams of Epsom salt each time).
+Getting into bed immediately afterward, I’m able to fall asleep quickly.

 bottom of page